Sinfully Spicy

 • ½ teaspoon cumin seeds

-• 1 teaspoon red chilli powder or cayenne, adjust to taste
+• 1.5 teaspoon red chilli powder (hot), adjust quantity to taste

 • ¼ teaspoon turmeric powder